quixio/quix-samples/python/sources/TFL-Camera-Feed/README.md

-# TFL Camera Feed
+# TfL Camera Feed

-Stream TFL's London traffic camera images to Quix
+Stream TfL's London traffic camera images to Quix

 ## Requirements/prerequisites (optional)

-You need a [TFL (Transport For London)](https://api-portal.tfl.gov.uk/) account and the API keys to use this service:
+You need a [TfL (Transport For London)](https://api-portal.tfl.gov.uk/) account and the API keys to use this service:
 - Register for an account.
 - Login and click the "Products" menu item.
 - You should have 1 product to choose from "500 Requests per min."